July 30, 2024

 Malope trifida ‘Alba’

-• Appearance: Pure white flowers offering a classic and elegant look.
+• Appearance: Pure white flowers that look classic and elegant.

 • Height: Grows to about 2.5 feet.